EO 14380

 Background

-Executive Order 14380 was signed by US President Donald Trump on 29 January 2026, declaring a national emergency concerning Cuba and authorising the imposition of secondary tariffs on any third country that supplies oil or petroleum products to Cuba.
-Three UN Special Rapporteurs condemned the order on 12 February 2026 as 'an extreme form of unilateral economic coercion with extraterritorial effects,' warning that restricting Cuba's fuel imports risks constituting collective punishment of civilians under international humanitarian law.
+Executive Order 14380 was signed by US President Donald Trump on 29 January 2026, declaring a national emergency concerning Cuba and authorising secondary tariffs on any third country supplying oil or petroleum products to Cuba.
+Three UN Special Rapporteurs condemned the order on 12 February 2026 as 'an extreme form of unilateral economic coercion with extraterritorial effects,' warning that restricting Cuba's fuel imports risks constituting collective punishment under international humanitarian law.
+The order explicitly targets third-country suppliers, extending US jurisdiction extraterritorially.